ClanCats/Container/README.md

  * Container allows **only** named services.
  * Currently **no** auto wiring support.
  * Obviously **no** IDE Support for _container files_.
- * Having a meta language might not meet everyones taste.
+ * Having a meta-language might not meet everyone's taste.
  * Does not depend on the PSR-11 dependency, you also might take this as a Pro.

 ## Why should I use this?

 Don't, at least not at this stage.
 The container is not battle tested and is only in use on some small production systems.
 At this point, I still might change the public API or break functionality.
 Feel free to try this out on small side projects.
-Obviously, I really appreciate everyone who wants to sacrifice their time to contribute.
+Obviously, I appreciate everyone who wants to sacrifice their time to contribute.

 ## Performance

 This package might seem very heavy for a service container, but after a short warmup the compiled container is blazing fast and has almost no overhead (3 classes/files).
-Binding and resolving services dynamically is slower but still won't impact performance in real world application.
+Binding and resolving services dynamically is slower but still won't impact performance in real-world application.

 ## Installation